All medication, no matter what kind and what illness they are designed to treat, will have side effects, both good and bad.

 Higher PSA levels may result from growth in the size of the prostate, though the origin of these increased PSA’s is not always Benign Prostatic Hyperplasia.

-The prescription medications designed to treat the urinary symptoms of BPH can often come with side effects that have a severe impact on men’s general and sexual health.
+The prescription medications designed to treat the urinary symptoms of BPH may sometimes have side effects that have a severe impact on men’s general and sexual health.

 To avoid suffering these side effects yourself, you should question your doctor on possible complications, which may arise and also discuss any alternatives.